openstack-archive/fuel-docs/pages/terminology/s/swift-object-storage.rst

 * Libraries are provided for many programming languages;
   developers can use these libraries to access the data in Swift object stores or they can write directly to the RESTful API
-* New nodes can be added to the cluster and failed nodes can be replaced without downtime.

-Fuel can deploy Swift on either a dedicated server storage node or as a role on a compute node.

-See `Introducing OpenStack Swift' <https://swiftstack.com/openstack-swift/architecture/>`_ for a good general introduction to Swift.
+See `Introducing OpenStack Swift <https://swiftstack.com/openstack-swift/architecture/>`_ for a good general introduction to Swift.